fredad/veat/README.md

 http://www.veat.space

-Was organizing group dinners also an unnecessarily painstaking experience for you too?
+Is organizing group dinners also an unnecessarily painstaking experience for you too?
 Asking what day and what time everyone is available, what food they want and what restaurants they like; scrolling up and down the chat history to find everyone's answers to solve the complicated equation for the optimal date and place...
 I feel you!
 So I developed this app to help to make the process easier. :)

 Organizing group dinners is now made easy!